 A couple of weeks back I reviewed the 200th anniversary bottling of Lagavulin and it occurred to me at the time that I had yet to review anything from their neighbour on Islay’s south coast – Ardbeg.

-Ardbeg sits on Islay’s Kildalton coast near Port Ellen – a town founded by Walter Frederick Campbell, known as an ‘improving laird’.
-These were landowners who made great changes to their estates, improving things not just for themselves but for their tenants and for local industries.
-Walter Frederick and his grandfather Walter established much of Islay as we know it today.
+Ardbeg sits on Islay’s Kildalton coast near Port Ellen – a town founded by Walter Frederick Campbell.
+Campbell was an ‘improving laird’, that is, a landowner who made great changes to his estate, not just for his own benefit but for the benefit of his tenants and local businesses.
+Walter Frederick and his grandfather (also Walter), established much of Islay as we know it today.

 Walter Campbell became laird in 1777, inheriting the title from his brother Daniel.
-Walter created and improved roads and transport links and he constructed new quays in order to improve the fishing industry.
-When his grandson, Walter Frederick took the title in 1816 he began to reshape much of the island and in 1821 he created Port Ellen – named after his wife Eleanor.
-Then, in 1828 he founded Port Charlotte, named after his mother and later, Port Wemyss named in tribute to Eleanor’s father, the Earl of Wemyss.
-In addition to this Walter Frederick was a great supporter of the commercial development of the island’s distilling industry and it was he who persuaded John McDougall to apply for a license to legally distill at Ardbeg.
+He created new roads and transport links and constructed new quays to aid the fishing industry.
+When his grandson, Walter Frederick took the title in 1816 he began to reshape much of the island, creating Port Ellen in 1821, which he named for his wife Eleanor.
+He followed this in 1828 with Port Charlotte (after his mother) and later, Port Wemyss named in honour of Eleanor’s father, the Earl of Wemyss.
+Campbell was a great supporter of the commercial development of the island’s distilling industry and persuaded John McDougall to apply for his license to distill at Ardbeg.

-Being an Islay whisky the nose is a bombardment of Smoke and Ash at first but after you become accustomed to it, notes of Vanilla, Lemon and Barley come through – reminds me a little of Custard Cream biscuits actually.
-On the palate there’s some Citrus Orange, Salted Caramel, Vanilla, a little Coffee and Tobacco Smoke.
+Being an Islay whisky the nose is a bombardment of Smoke and Ash at first but after you become accustomed to it, notes of Vanilla, Lemon and Barley come through – even reminds me a little of Custard Cream biscuits.
+On the palate there’s Citrus Orange, Salted Caramel, Vanilla, a little Coffee and waves of Tobacco Smoke.

 The Scores: About the Scoring System…

-Value for Money: 9 / 10.
-Usually comes in around £40 – £45.
-More than some other 10 year old malts but on the other hand it’s been bottled at 46% and hasn’t been chill-filtered – making it better value than some of it’s competitors.
+Value for Money: Usually comes in around £40 – £45.
+More than some other 10 year old malts but it’s bottled at 46% and un-chill-filtered, so worth a little more in my eyes.

 Overall: 45 / 50.
 Ardbeg is not for the faint hearted.
-It’s big and it’s bold but for those that like their whisky smokey the ten year old is a must.
+It’s big and it’s bold, but for those that like their whisky smokey, this is an absolute must have.